 What identification you need to bring

-If you vote at the polling station, you will need to bring photo identification (ID) with you from May 2023.
+If you vote at the polling station, you will need to bring photo identification (ID) with you.
 Your name on the electoral register should match the name on your ID.
-Expired ID will still be accepted if the photograph remains a good likeness of the voter.
+Expired ID will still be accepted if the photograph still looks like you.

 Acceptable forms of ID include: